Technologicat/imacropy/README.md

 Macro docstrings and source code can be viewed using ``?`` and ``??``, as usual.

+*Added in v0.3.1.* The line magic `%macros` now prints a human-readable list of macros that are currently imported into the REPL session (or says that no macros are imported, if so).

 ### Loading the extension

 To load the extension once, ``%load_ext imacropy.iconsole``.